Join (relational algebra): θ-join and equijoin

 In case the operator θ is the equality operator (=) then this join is also called an equijoin.

 Note, however, that a computer language that supports the natural join and selection operators does not need θ-join as well, as this can be achieved by selection from the result of a natural join (which degenerates to Cartesian product when there are no shared attributes).

 In SQL implementations, joining on a predicate is usually called an inner join, and the on keyword allows one to specify the predicate used to filter the rows.
-It is important to note: forming the flattened Cartesian product then filtering the rows is conceptually correct, but an implementation would use more sophisticated data structures to speed up the join query.
+Forming the flattened Cartesian product then filtering the rows is conceptually correct, but an implementation would use more sophisticated data structures to speed up the join query.

 Semijoin

 The left semijoin (⋉ and ⋊) is a joining similar to the natural join and written as $R \ltimes S$ where $R$ and $S$ are relations.
 (Note: In Unicode, the ltimes symbol is ⋉ (U+22C9).
 The rtimes symbol is ⋊ (U+22CA)) The result is the set of all tuples in $R$ for which there is a tuple in $S$ that is equal on their common attribute names.
 The difference from a natural join is that other columns of $S$ do not appear.
 For example, consider the tables Employee and Dept and their semijoin: